VIDEO : The Sounds of FTC | Five Towns College Music Division

 Five Towns College is an accredited institutional member of the National Association of Schools of Music (NASM).

 The Music Performance program leads to a Bachelor of Music (Mus.B.) degree.
-Without a doubt, it is designed for students planning to pursue careers as music performers, educators, professional musicians, composers, recording engineers, music business executives or producers.
-In addition, this program offers different concentrations, including Audio Recording Technology, Composition, Music Entertainment Industry Studies, Performance, and Songwriting, which provide both a common core of technical studies and a foundation for specialized courses in students’ major area of concentration.
+Without a doubt, it is designed for students planning to pursue careers as music performers, educators, professional musicians, composers, recording engineers, music business executives, or producers.
+In addition, this program offers different concentrations, including Audio Recording Technology and Music Entertainment Industry Studies , which provide both a common core of technical studies and a foundation for specialized courses in students’ major area of concentration.
+At the present time, the concentrations in Composition, Songwriting and General Performance are paused.
+Be sure to inquire about the concentrations in Audio Recording Technology and Music Entertainment Industry Studies (MEIS) which are very popular.

 Moreover, a degree in Music Performance includes an intensive schedule of ensemble workshops, coordinated with composition, arranging and repertory courses, enables students to perform, analyze and evaluate work in professional-level laboratory sessions.
 Importantly, each concentration in the Music Performance program is taught by experienced educators and professional musicians.
 Enjoy a sampling of the Music Division’s concerts and performances posted on the FTC Official YouTube by clicking here.

 Further, student musicians love the opportunity to perform and showcase their craft.
 In addition to what is mentioned above, the FTC campus life is so busy with all types of events that encourage and incorporate music into their programming.
 For example, each fall, FTC Campus Events hosts the S.T.A.G.E. event where student musicians get to audition and showcase original compositions and perform with their bands over a period of months for a significant award and recognition.
 The Final S.T.A.G.E. event is conducted on the main stage in the FTC Performing Arts Center.
-In addition, the public is invited to hear our students at the semi-annual concerts performed in the FTC PAC.
+In addition, the public is invited to hear our students at the semi-annual concerts performed in the FTC Performing Arts Center and experience playing in a large venue on the Main Stage.
 Click here to see upcoming events!

 Musical Opportunities and Outreach